rustielin/rustielin.github.io/projects.md

 * Android app that keeps track of a list of people, synchronized with a Firebase back-end
 * First time using Firebase UI, namely RecyclerViews, in conjunction with other aspects of the material design scheme
 * Built with **Android**, **Java**, **XML**, **Firebase**

+### Hack Jam Linux (Linux)
+* Submission for Hack Jam Fall 2015
+* An extremely lightweight yet friendly custom Linux distribution (based on Arch) intended to breathe new life into old, slow, refurbished computers
+* Installed a friendly Windows-like desktop environment (LXDE), and also web, educational, image editing software, etc
+* Built with completely open source software, and with full access to the Arch User Repository
+* Runs smoothly in a virtual machine with only 64 MB RAM
+* Built with **Arch Linux**, **Architect**, **Arch User Repository**, and various command line tweaks

+### Meme Vision (Android)
+* High School computer science class project
+* A simple Android app that draws memes over detected faces through both rear and front-facing cameras
+* First time using OpenCV for Android
+* Built with **Android**, **Java**, **XML**, **OpenCV**

+### Bear Hacks CVision (PC)
+* Winner of HKN Bear Hacks Spring 2016
+* First time using OpenCV, written following a workshop and presentation on computer vision research at UC Berkeley
+* A simple Python script using OpenCV that swaps detected faces
+* Also optionally draws the Cal Hacks mascot DDoSki over detected faces
+* Built with **Python**, **OpenCV**

+### Center for Empowering Refugees and Immigrants
+* Submission for Berkeley Builds 2017 Designathon, in collaboration with the Center for Empowering Refugees and Immigrants
+* Creative and intuitive dual screen website that aims to bridge the cultural gap between grandparents and their grandchildren as they use the website together
+* Asks carefully worded questions to both the grandparent and grandchild to encourage meaningful conversation
+* Grandparent and grandchild create profiles (Name, date and place of birth, etc.) at the start, and the linearly designed website progresses like a storybook
+* Interactive map screen traces the distance traveled by their families
+* Built with **AngularJS**, **AngularJS Material**, **HTML**, **CSS**

+### Smartphone Mouse
+* Ongoing personal project
+* Use your smartphone as you would a regular mouse (place phone on a cloth, and slide it on a table if phone case is not already slidey)
+* Features Android app with on screen buttons for left, right, and middle click, and an area for scroll
+* Android app client, and Python server which runs calculations on phone acceleration data and has mouse control in the local device
+* Sends a custom byte stream via TCP with Android accelerometer data, as well as bits for mouse click and scroll
+* Currently designing an algorithm to translate linear accelerometer data to smooth mouse movements (accelerometer drift makes mouse movement jittery at times)
+* Building with **Android**, **Java**, **XML**, **Python**, **Python**, **win32api**